By Water and The Spirit

 2. Our Response

-Second, in baptism, children are publicly received by a community of Christians who pledge that they will express God’s love in concrete ways.
+Second, in baptism, children and adults are publicly received by a community of Christians who pledge that they will express God’s love in concrete ways.
 Neither human love nor divine love is ever a vague generality.

 Our Lord, for example, did not simply dispense sweet sayings; he lived out God’s love for us and God’s demand upon us.

 And the church exists to continue this work of redemption and of calling us to fullness of life.
 Children are baptized, therefore, with the prayer that they will come to accept for themselves what Christ has done for them and that they will be instruments of God’s blessing in the world.
+Adults make this confession of faith in recognition of Jesus’ commandment to be baptized.

 Baptism is also properly celebrated within the regular service of worship.
 It is not simply a private rite for the family and invited guests.

 In the course of the service, the members of our family of faith vow to support you in providing appropriate environment and education to help your growing child know God as revealed in Jesus Christ.
 They promise to pray for and with your child and your family, and to guide, support, and encourage you in your commitment as parents.
+In a similar way, adults who are baptized are supported by the church in growing spiritually into the likeness of Christ (Christian).

 3. Gift of the Spirit

-Third, in baptism we pray that your child may be filled with the spirit of God and may know fulfillment and freedom of life as God’s child.
+Third, in baptism we pray that you/ your child may be filled with the spirit of God and may know fulfillment and freedom of life as God’s child.

 The disciples found that their lives took on new purpose and value through their association with our Lord.